-The San Francisco Matching Program, or SF Match, functions in a parallel fashion to the NRMP.
-The SF Match serves most residency programs in the specialties of Neurotology, Ophthalmology, and Plastic Surgery.
+The SF Match functions in a parallel fashion to the NRMP.
+The SF Match serves most residency programs in the specialties of Ophthalmology and Plastic Surgery.
 Typically, deadlines for these programs are earlier than the NRMP, increasing the importance of being prepared and applying early in the fourth year of medical school.
 Further information about the SF Match and programs it represents can be found on their website.